Daniel-A-Gutierrez/Led-Panel-Scripts/samples/README.md

 ```
 sudo mv samples /usr/local/lib/pythonX.X/dist-packages/
 ```
-**Do not name other folders "samples"** This can cause conflicts with finding the locations of files when importing.
+**Do not name other folders "samples".** This can cause conflicts with finding the locations of files when importing.